Platon Zubov

-Life
+Early life

-The prince was a member of the Zubov family and had several siblings, including Nikolay, Valerian, and Olga Zherebtsova.
+The prince was a member of the Zubov Russian noble family and had several siblings, including Nikolay, Valerian, and Olga Zherebtsova.
 It was through his distant relative, Russian Field Marshal Nicholas Saltykov, that he met the Empress.
 Saltykov presented the young officer at court on the understanding that Zubov would then help Saltykov in his feud with Catherine's long-standing favourite, Prince Potemkin.

-Favorite
+Favourite of Catherine II

 In August 1789, Catherine wrote to Potemkin that she returned to life after a long winter slumber "as a fly does".
 "Now I am well and gay again," she added, telling about her new friend, "a dark, little one".
 "Our baby," as she called him, "weeps when denied the entry into my room," Catherine informed Potemkin in the next letter.
 As young minions succeeded each other monthly in Catherine's heart, Potemkin did not attach importance to her new liaison.
 Catherine was over 60, Zubov was just 22.
 The old courtier did not believe that the connection would last for an extended period of time.

-Zubov, however, managed to establish a strong hold of Catherine's affections and character.
-In 7 years, he was made a Count and then a Reichsfurst, or Prince of the Holy Roman Empire, becoming the fourth (and last) Russian to receive the title.
-Upon Potemkin's death, Zubov succeeded him as the Governor-General of New Russia.
+Zubov, however, managed to establish a stronghold of Catherine's affections and character.
+In 7 years, he was made a Count and then a Reichsfürst, or Prince of the Holy Roman Empire, becoming the fourth (and last) Russian to receive the title.
+Upon Potemkin's death, Zubov succeeded him as the Governor-General of New Russia (Yekaterinoslav Viceroyalty).
 As Fyodor Rostopchin reported to Semyon Vorontsov on August 20, 1795, "Count Zubov is everything here.
 There is no other will but his.
 His power is greater than that of Potemkin.
 He is as reckless and incapable as before, although the Empress keeps repeating that he is the greatest genius the history of Russia has known".

 During his years in power, Zubov amassed an enormous fortune.
 The Empress conferred on him tens of thousands of serfs, while simultaneously the courtiers rivaled each other in lavishing presents on him.
 In the last year of Catherine's reign even most trivial matters came to be decided on Zubov's advice.
 Crowds of petitioners thronged in his bedroom every morning, trying desperately to attract the attention of his pet monkey if not himself.
 The old generals prepared coffee for him.
 Zubov's secretaries enriched themselves on bribes from petitioners.
-One of them, the Spaniard Jose de Ribas, is remembered as the founder of Odessa (which was founded on the exact location of the Ottoman settlement Khadjibey).
+One of them, the Spaniard Jose de Ribas, is remembered as the founder of Odessa (which was founded on the exact location of the Ottoman settlement Khadjibey, being itself a successor to the much older Ancient Greek settlement).